20 beautiful reasons to visit Montenegro

 Courtesy National Tourism Organization of Montenegro

-The fortified city acts as gatekeeper to the Unesco Bay of Kotor, Montenegro's crowning glory.
+The fortified city acts as gatekeeper to the UNESCO Bay of Kotor, Montenegro's crowning glory.
 Stari Grad's soul-stirring feat of enchanting churches and centuries-aged fortresses is given new lease of life by buzzing cafes, restaurants and bars.

 Swimmers will delight in pristine waters at the pebble bay.
-Olive groves burrow the 300 meter-long Žanjic beach, while Uvalo Veslo is for adventurers seeking cliff-jumping and strong swimming currents.
+Olive groves burrow the 300 meter-long Žanjic beach, while Uvala Veslo is for adventurers seeking cliff-jumping and strong swimming currents.

 Tip: For a touch of the quaint, Rose village hamlet at the tip of the peninsula serves a clutch of authentic summer al fresco dining spots, with glorious views.